 7 Things That Won't Increase Your Home Value

-You can build an entire amusement park in your back yard and it won't bring you big bucks upon resale.
-If you want to put in a waterfall, coupled with a flowing river dumping into a Koi pond, for example, do it because you enjoy the water feature, not because you're hoping to recoup the investment.
+You can build an entire amusement park in your backyard and it won't bring you big bucks upon resale.
+If you want to put in a waterfall that cascades down into a Koi pond, for example, do it because you enjoy the water feature, not because you're hoping to recoup the investment.
 Landscaping choices are a personal preference, and all the hand-crafted bridges and unique pergolas in the world won't dramatically boost your bottom line.

-You might prefer white appliances or white ceramic counters, for example, but young home buyers do not.
-Those are considered dated improvements and are no longer in style.
-Same thing with carpeting, unless it's exotic and high-end.
+You might like white appliances or white ceramic counters, for example, but young home buyers do not.
+Those are no longer "in."
+Same thing with carpeting, unless it's exotic and high-end – and don't get me started on gold-toned bathroom fixtures and door hardware.
 Even 12-inch by 12-inch ceramic flooring has lost its appeal.
-Don't get me started on the gold-toned bathroom fixtures and door hardware.
+The point is, don't deliberately decorate in the latest style for resale reasons – fashion just changes too fast.

 Although painting is the single most cost-effective improvement you can make before selling your home, it won't return any bang for your buck unless you do the painting yourself.
-Painting the exterior or interior of the home certainly makes any home more saleable, but an appraiser will not give you a credit boost because the paint is fresh.
+Fresh coats on the exterior or interior certainly make any home more saleable, but an appraiser will not give you a credit boost because of them.